MocioF/campi-moduli-italiani/readme.txt

 = 2.2.4 =
 * Enhancement in activation requirement checks
 * Fixed a validation's error string in module [cf]
+* Fixed error due to missing CSV in archive deployed by data provider

 = 2.2.3 =
 * Fix error in the order of provinces when the module shows only actual municipalities